 Although Reno has long been known for gambling, “The Biggest Little City” is changing with the times and has even been called “The Next Silicon Valley” by Bloomberg Businessweek.
 Tech giants Tesla, Switch, and Panasonic are just a few of the companies that have chosen to call Northern Nevada home, leading to a spur in the local economy.
 Boutique hotels, craft breweries, and a thriving art scene are now becoming synonymous with Reno, making it the perfect vacation destination.

 It’s hard to ignore the abundance of art displayed in downtown Reno.
-In addition to the art installations originating from Burning Man, like the 50ft stained glass Space Whale in City Plaza, there are many original art pieces adding to the aesthetic.
+In addition to the art installations originating from Burning Man, like the 50-foot tall stained glass Space Whale in City Plaza, there are many original art pieces adding to the aesthetic.
 Within the downtown and Midtown areas, there are over 100 larger-than-life murals, as well as countless painted signal boxes, benches, and bike racks.
 If you are interested in learning more, you can participate in a monthly guided art tour or follow a self-guided tour.

 Looking for a more traditional art experience?
 Reno has many local art galleries, performing art centers, and museums for all ages.
 Car enthusiasts can see over 200 unique and historical cars at the National Automobile Museum and art lovers can witness some of the finest traveling exhibitions in the state’s only nationally accredited museum, the Nevada Museum of Art.

 The Biggest Little City is home to many shopping options that range from boutiques and antique stores to shopping malls.
 One thing is for sure, you will not leave empty handed!
 Midtown District is a relatively new area that offers many locally-owned boutiques such as Sierra Belle and Nomad.
 Junkee Clothing Exchange is a thrifting staple; especially when searching for your Burning Man wardrobe!
 If you venture outside of the downtown area, you will find both the Meadowood Mall and Summit Mall with some familiar retailers.
 Whether you are on a shopping spree or just hunting for a local treasure, Reno has something for everyone.